Open-Succinct-Community/common/README.md

-common
+Common
 ======
 Has a bunch of useful utility classes.